 I would not be opposed to a mandatory training for drone pilots that would be accredited by the government in an effort to expedite approvals

 Kerr: I would suggest a certification process similar to pilot training, which requires a thorough knowledge of air regulations plus specific knowledge of the drone’s capabilities and limitations as an aircraft.
-Current ‘beyond line of sight’ and ‘first person view’ prohibitions effectively limit drones to small areas.
+Current ‘beyond-line-of-sight’ and ‘first-person view’ prohibitions effectively limit drones to small areas.
 They are the VFR of unmanned aircraft.
 New regulations need to be conceived to allow responsible operators to work BLOS.
 Maintenance records and inspection regulations will be required as well—these are aircraft and need to be treated as such.
 There are also overflight permission and privacy issues to be dealt with.

-McMahon: Precision leveling and optical tooling.
+McMahon: Precision levelling and optical tooling.

 Kohlman: Basically the human factor.
 We will always need crews in the field to help in assessing evidence, digging holes, and pounding pins.
 As handy as a drone can be it is like any new piece of technology.
 Even GPS hasn’t completely replaced the total station, and there are times when you need to get out a tape and plumb bob.